silshack/fall2013/schedule.markdown

 2. Looking for post ideas?
 Check out the [Useful Modules](http://wiki.python.org/moin/UsefulModules) list on the Python wiki.
 See if you can get a sense of how well used or maintained the modules are.

 * In-Class exercise: Contribution Guidelines for our class website.

-2. There are lots of blog posts out there [like this one](http://doda.co/7-python-libraries-you-should-know-about) where authors talk about favorite modules/libraries/frameworks.
-Find some and share!

 * In-Class exercise: Learn sane naming and commenting by fixing an insane program